Tepco posts annual net loss on nuclear crisis

-TOKYO Tokyo Electric Power Co (9501.T), the owner of the devastated Fukushima nuclear plant, posted an annual net loss of $9.8 billion, as it faces billions of dollars in cleanup and compensation for the radiation disaster.
+TOKYO May 14 Tokyo Electric Power Co, the owner of the devastated Fukushima nuclear plant, posted an annual net loss of $9.8 billion, as it faces billions of dollars in cleanup and compensation for the radiation disaster.

 The net loss was at 781.6 billion yen for the year ended March 31, Japan's biggest utility known as Tepco said on Monday, deeper than the consensus estimate of a 692.6 billion yen loss in a survey of three analysts by Thomson Reuters I/B/E/S.